ummukalsumfn/Portofolio_Data/1_Case Study_NYC Airbnb/Readme.md

-👋 hi this is my first case study about NYC AirBnB
+Hi this is my first case study about NYC AirBnB 🏨 🏠